Home

 These genetic disorders may eventually result to diseases in your body.

 Genetic mutation occurs in the DNA of your cells at some time during your life time.
-It can be caused by environmental factors such as the damaging effects of ultraviolet radiation from the sun, exposure to cancer causing viruses and bacteria or unhealthy eating habits.
+It can be caused by environmental factors such as. . .

 However, such kind of DNA mutation can also occur if a mistake is made as your DNA copies itself during cell division.